pbv/codex/doc/USER-GUIDE.md

 :     Temporary label assigned during evaluation.

-A submission is marked *Valid* if the it respects the constraints on time and maximum attempts or *Invalid* with a suitable message otherwise.
+Independentely of the classification above, the submission is marked *Valid* if it respects the constraints on time and maximum attempts (specified as metadata) and
-Note that Codex always evaluates submissions (reporting feedback if enabled) and checks validity independent from classification: e.g. a program that passes all tests but is submitted too late will be classified *Accepted (Invalid: Late submission)*.[^1]
+*Invalid* otherwise (with a suitable message).

-[^1]: This behaviour allows students to retry past exercises and leaves a supervisor freedom to decide how to consider such submissions.
+Note that Codex always evaluates submissions (and reports feedback if is enabled); this means that a late submission that passes all tests will be classified *Accepted (Invalid: Late submission)*.[^1] This behaviour is intencional: it allows students to retry past exercises and leaves the instructor freedom on how to consider such submissions.

 <!--
 When submissions are rejected because of a wrong answer, the text